 Over the past several months we’ve seen American Express refresh much of their card portfolio, especially for cards earning Amex Membership Rewards points.
 A few weeks ago the relaunched American Express® Green Card was introduced, and it’s spectacular.
-So in this post I wanted to take a closer look at the card.
+So in this post, I wanted to take a closer look at the card.

-American Express Green Card Basics
+American Express Green Card Basics for January 2020

 The new Amex Green Card has a reasonable annual fee, offers statements credits that can potentially more than offset the annual fee, and offers 3x points in categories that many will spend a lot in.

 Combine that with the value of Membership Rewards points, and the other great cards out there you can complement that with, and this is a card that should interest many.
 So let’s take a closer look at the details.

 Let’s start off with what most people would consider to be the negative of the card.
 The Amex Green Card has a $150 annual fee (Rates & Fees).
 That might sound a bit on the steep side, but I think the benefits more than outweigh it.

 The Amex Green Card’s public welcome bonus consists of two rewards: